opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ## Usage

-1. The easiest way to use this module is by installing the [Gremlin Server Cypher plugin](../cypher-gremlin-server-plugin) on the target Gremlin Server.
+The easiest way to use this module is by installing the [Gremlin Server Cypher plugin](../cypher-gremlin-server-plugin) on the target Gremlin Server.
 The plugin includes all of the extensions and registers them on the Server.

-2. Alternatively put [CustomPredicate.java](https://github.com/opencypher/cypher-for-gremlin/blob/master/tinkerpop/cypher-gremlin-extensions/src/main/java/org/opencypher/gremlin/traversal/CustomPredicate.java) and [CustomFunctions.java](https://github.com/opencypher/cypher-for-gremlin/blob/master/tinkerpop/cypher-gremlin-extensions/src/main/java/org/opencypher/gremlin/traversal/CustomFunctions.java) to Gremlin Groovy script engine.
+Alternatively, add [CustomPredicate.java](src/main/java/org/opencypher/gremlin/traversal/CustomPredicate.java) and [CustomFunctions.java](src/main/java/org/opencypher/gremlin/traversal/CustomFunctions.java) to Gremlin Groovy script engine.